Key developments in the aftermath of the Turkey, Syria quake - WHIZ News

 THREE RESCUED IN HATAY

-On the 13th day of rescue operations, three people, including a child, were extracted from under an apartment building in Antakya, the capital of Hatay province.
+On the 13th day of rescue operations, a couple and their son were extracted from under an apartment building in Antakya, the capital of Hatay province.
+The child later died.

-The man, woman and child were transferred to ambulances after spending 296 hours buried under the Kanatli apartment block in the center of the city, local TV reported.
+The three were transferred to ambulances after spending 296 hours buried under the Kanatli apartment block in the center of the city, local TV reported.
 Footage showed medics fixing an IV drip to the man’s arm as he lay on a stretcher.

+The state-run Anadolu news agency identified them as Samir Muhammed Accar, 49, his wife Ragda, 40, and their 12-year-old son.
+The boy later died in the hospital.
+The bodies of two other children were also found in the rubble, reports said, quoting a member of a Kyrgyz rescue team.

 Hatay is one of the worst hit of the 11 provinces in the Turkish disaster zone.
 On Friday evening, Turkey’s death toll was 39,672, taking the number of recorded fatalities across both countries to 43,360.